Dregu/LiveSplit-UntitledGooseGame/README.md

 # LiveSplit-UntitledGooseGame
-LiveSplit AutoSplitter for the Untitled Goose Game
+LiveSplit AutoSplitter for the Untitled Goose Game by Dregu, Ero and bois from the Discord.